oscargugarcia/heat/README.md

       1. data_path: A character string with the path to the parquet file.
       2. geom_id: A vector of unique geometry IDs indicating the geometries for which the shocks should be estimated.
-      3. trans_type: A character vector indicating the type of transformations to be included (e.g., "polynomial").
+      3. trans_type: A character vector indicating the type of transformations to be included (e.g., c("polynomial")).
       4. trans_var: A character vector indicating the degrees of the transformation to include (e.g., c("degree_2", "degree_3")).
       5. product_temp_res: A character indicating the temporal resolution of the product.
 Must be one of the following: "daily" or "monthly" ("yearly" not supported yet).